Be a better leader by looking at history and the great leaders that rose to the occasion when it was needed most.

 Unlike other leadership skills, passion isn’t something that can be learned.
 It’s something you seek or something already inside you, just waiting to be found and pursued.
 Find your passion and let it drive you and others into pursuing great things.

 In The New Psychology of Leadership: Identity, Influence, and Power by Haslam et al., the authors summarized effective leadership in terms of four principles.
 They argue that first, leaders must be seen as one of their followers.

 Their people should feel that their leader is just like them and represents their in-group to distinguish them from other out-groups.

-Second, every action that leaders do should be for the best interests of their in-group, not their own.
-It’s only this way that followers will be willing to help turn the leader’s vision into reality.
+Second, every action that leaders do should be in the best interests of their in-group, not their own.
+It’s only in this way that followers will be willing to help turn the leader’s vision into reality.

 Third, leaders must be actively involved in shaping the shared understanding of their identity as a group.